 Avoiding Deal Killers in Real Estate Sale and Purchase Transactions

-This CLE webinar will examine common obstacles to closing real estate deals, including environmental issues, defective or incomplete land use approvals, encroachments, flood issues, underperforming property, low basis seller and more.
+This CLE course will examine common obstacles to closing real estate deals, including environmental issues, defective or incomplete land use approvals, encroachments, flood issues, underperforming property, low basis sellers, and more.
 The panel will offer critical guidance on structuring the transaction to overcome these obstacles and drafting the terms of the purchase sale agreement.

 - How should buyers and sellers address defective or incomplete land use approvals?

-- What are some effective strategies for dealing with encroachments?
+- What are some practical strategies for dealing with encroachments?

-- What approach has been effective for dealing with a prohibitive prepayment penalty on an existing mortgage loan?
+- What approach is best when dealing with a prohibitive prepayment penalty on an existing mortgage loan?